 As you know, bed bugs need a host to survive but they will enter a state of dormancy called diapause (a bit like hibernation) without one.
 This means that depending on temperature and humidity conditions then both adults and nymphs can live without a blood meal for up to 6 months.

-However, studies have shown that they can live for a year or more waiting for their next blood meal if the temperature drops to 55°F or less.
-To be safe, your books should be kept inside the plastic bag and container for at least a year, unless a pest control professional is treating your home and tells you otherwise.
+However, studies have shown that they can live a year or more waiting for their next blood meal if the temperature drops to 55F or less.
+To be safe, your books should be kept inside a plastic bag and container for at least a year, unless a pest control professional is treating your home and tells you otherwise.

-On the other hand, if you don’t need the books then throw them out.
-Again put the books into a plastic bag and seal completely before putting them out for trash collection.
+On the other hand, if you don’t need the books, then throw them out.
+Then, again, put the books into a plastic bag and seal them completely before putting them out for trash collection.

 If you’ve just brought the infested book or books into your home, then you’ll need to be extra vigilant and keep an eye out for any evidence of bed bugs over the coming weeks.
-Find out here what are the signs of bed bugs to look out for.
+Find out what bed bug symptoms to look out for here.

 If you go the pest control company route, then be sure to read my guide on how to choose the right pest control company.